IHTSDO/snowstorm/docs/syndication/syndication-on-runtime.md

 ## 🔄 Custom-Version Terminologies

 Use this option for terminologies that are frequently updated (e.g., SNOMED CT extensions, LOINC).
 You can also **downgrade** to earlier versions or load **local** files.
+If the specified version is detected to already have been imported, the import won't be triggered.

 ### 📁 Local Imports